5 Next-Level Tips for Better, Smarter, Sexier Email Newsletters

 Digital marketers have been using email since forever.
 You’re solid in your strategy and approach.
 Then again, maybe your conversions aren’t what they used to be.
 Perhaps, like so many others, you’re stuck in the hurdles of the email newsletter: spam, open rate challenges, and difficulty in tracking ROI, to name a few.

 But, customers still prefer it.
-Almost half of all email clicks are said to come from mobile, and mobile CTOR continue to rise.
+Almost half of all email engagement comes from mobile, and mobile CTOR continue to rise.
 So, how can we breathe new life into an old thing to ride the rising tide of mobile engagement, and make the most of it?

 Let’s start by remembering why email newsletters work as a marketing tool